namkha87/data-cleaning-course/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How to run it?
 1. Download the data [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Dataset").
-Extract it to a folder "dataset" in your working directory and keep the file names AS-IS
+Extract it to a folder *dataset* in your working directory and keep the file names AS-IS
 2. Open the script *run_analysis.R* in RStudio and run:

 	```R